HylandSoftware/ngx-animations/README.md

 The `fadeInAndOut` animation has the options shown above.
 All other animations only include the `animationDuration` option.

 ### Give me more control!
-for more granular customizability, import useSlideFadeIn and useSlideFadeOut animations.
+For more granular customizability, import useSlideFadeIn and useSlideFadeOut animations.
 These animations can then be added to whatever trigger you choose:
 ```typescript
 import { useSlideFadeInAnimation, useSlideFadeOutAnimation } from 'ngx-animations';
 @Component({